 Majoring and Minoring

 Biology majors also complete at least a year’s study of chemistry (two years are recommended) and at least one college-level course in calculus, computer programming, or statistics.
 Students complete the major by choosing, with the help of their faculty advisers, at least six courses in biology that best serve their individual interests.
-Most of the upper-division biology courses require student teams to carry out student-designed projects.
+Most of the upper-division biology courses require student teams to carry out student-designed investigations.

 Biology does not offer a minor.
 However, students who have taken the necessary prerequisites are welcome to enroll in any of the department’s courses.